 Every issue still available (and many that are not) is listed somewhere on this site; This is the most-complete listing of what's available.
 We no longer publish a printed pricelist on a regular basis.
 (But we'll put together a custom list for those not on the Internet, so please tell your friends.)

 The PayPal shopping cart system is not working on most pages.
 PayPal changed the code, and we missed the update notice.
 The 2017 and 2016 pages have been fixed, but some browsers (including mine!) still have problems.
 If you wish to pay using PayPal and the system doesn't work, please send e-mail with a list of items you wish to purchase, and I will send you a PayPal invoice (which you can pay using a credit card).
 We also accept checks and money orders.
 I am working to fix the problem.

 At shows, we accept credit cards via Square and PayPal, plus cash, checks and money orders.

-The State of New Jersey has "requested" that we collect 6.875% sales tax from NJ residents.
+The State of New Jersey has "requested" that we collect 6.625% sales tax from NJ residents (new reduced rate as of January 1, 2018).
 Sorry, it's not my idea of a good time, either.

 The Summer Harvest Dragon Card (Dgn 552) won first place in the 2015 AFDCS Cachetmakers Contest for multi-colored commercial printed FDCs.
 The Dragon Card for the Apples stamp, Dgn 453, took second place in the 2013 contest for Printed Art/Two Colors or More.
 The previous year, a War of 1812 Dragon Card designed by Chris Calle (Dgn 447) won the same award, and three years earlier, Dragon Card for the King & Queen of Hearts Love stamp, Dgn 332, was the winner in the same category.